simanirakiza/simanirakiza.github.io/_pages/about.md

 10/2024 - Attended the [Grace Hopper Conference 2024](https://ghc.anitab.org/).
 Thanks to UMass CICS for the sponsorship.

-08/2024 - 🎤 Invited to speak as part of panel for PhD Life in Amherst by the Africa Graduate Students Association, UMass Amherst.
+08/2024 - 🎤 Invited to speak as part of an orientation panel for Adjusting PhD Life in Amherst by the Africa Graduate Students Association, UMass Amherst.

 07/2024 - 🚀 Honored to receive the CIFAR AI Inclusive Scholarship to attend the [CIFAR Deep Learning Summer School](https://dlrl.ca/) 2024 at the Vector Institute in Toronto.